idiap/facereclib/docs/experiments.rst

 * `facereclib.tools.LDA <file:../facereclib/tools/LDA.py>`_: Computes an LDA or a PCA+LDA projection on the given features.

   - ``lda_subspace_dimension``: **(optional)** Limit the number of dimensions of the LDA subspace.
-    If this parameter is not specified, no truncation is applied.
+    If this parameter is not specified, the maximum useful dimensions, i.e, the number of training clients-1 is returned.
+    The ``lda_subspace_dimension`` can actually be higher then the useful limit, in which case eignevectors with vanishing eigenvalues are used.
   - ``pca_subspace_dimension``: **(optional)** If given, the computed projection matrix will be a PCA+LDA matrix, where ``pca_subspace_dimension`` defines the size of the PCA subspace.
     If ``pca_subspace_dimension`` is integral, it is the number of kept eigenvalues in the projection matrix; if is is float, it stands for the percentage of variance to keep.
   - ``distance_function``: The distance function to be used to compare two features in Fisher space.
 Default: ``bob.math.euclidean_distance``.
   - ``is_distance_function``: Specifies, if the ``distance_function`` is a distance or a similarity function.
 Default: ``True``.
+  - ``uses_variances``: Does the ``distance_function`` require the LDA variances?
+Default: ``False``.

+    .. note:: If ``lda_subspace_dimension`` is higher than the useful limit, vanishing eigenvalues will be used.
+In this case, avoid distance functions that require the eigenvalues.

 * `facereclib.tools.PLDA <file:../facereclib/tools/PLDA.py>`_: Computes a probabilistic LDA